Istinggar

 Close up of firing mechanism (snap matchlock) and detail of an istinggar.
 This specimen is likely manufactured in Padang, Indonesia, or by the Minangkabau people of West Sumatra, Indonesia.

-The term "istinggar" and Astinggal (in Filipino) refers to a type of matchlock firearm built by the various ethnic groups of the Maritime Southeast Asia.
-The firearm is a result of Portuguese influence on local weaponry after the capture of Malacca (1511).
+The term "istinggar" and "astinggal" (in Filipino) refers to a type of matchlock firearm built by the various ethnic groups of the Maritime Southeast Asia.
+The firearm is a result of Portuguese influence on local weaponry after the capture of Malacca.
 Before this type of gun, in the archipelago already existed early long gun called bedil, or Java arquebus as the Chinese call it.
-Most of the specimens in the Malay Peninsula are actually Malaysian in origin, manufactured in the Langkasuka lands of Kedah.
+Most of the specimens in the Malay Peninsula are actually Indonesian in origin, manufactured in the Minangkabau lands of West Sumatra.
 The states of the Malay Peninsula imported this firearm as it was widely used in their wars.

 Etymology

 The name istinggar comes from the Portuguese word espingarda meaning arquebus or firearm.
 This term then corrupted into estingarda, eventually to setinggar or istinggar.
 The word has many variations in the archipelago, such as satinggar, satenggar, istenggara, astengger, altanggar, astinggal, ispinggar, and tinggar.